 Peoria, IL 61602

 Tickets are available online and at the ticket counter.
-Please note a $1 processing fee is added to each ticket purchased online.

 For Caterpillar employee and retiree tickets, please present your ID at the ticket counter.